 I enjoy meeting and helping people.
-That’s why I became a lawyer three decades ago.
+That’s why I became a lawyer more than three decades ago.

 I’ve spent most of my adult life practicing law, trying cases, and studying the art of communication.
 My interest in helping others began at an early age while growing up at the “Saddle and Surrey Guest Ranch” in Tucson, Arizona.

-At the ranch, my family entertained guests from around the globe which included famous authors, politicians, athletes and a few celebrities like, Walt Disney and John Wayne.
+At the ranch, my family entertained guests from around the globe which included famous authors, politicians, athletes and a few celebrities including Walt Disney and John Wayne.
 I had the chance to observe how my parents communicated and interacted with the guests.
 I also got to watch our guests interact with each other.
-You could say that from an early age, I was tossed head first into the communication fire pit and quickly learned how to comfortably participate in a conversation by adding value and without getting burned.
+You could say that from an early age, I was tossed head first into the communication fire pit and quickly learned how to comfortably participate in a conversation by listening and adding value.

 I grew up riding horses, hunting and fishing.
 My friends and I would spend our weekends hiking and backpacking throughout Arizona and exploring old mine shafts deep beneath Old Tombstone and the surrounding area.
 It wasn’t unusual to find unique treasures during these adventures which included restoring and selling antique oar carts and playing around with 100 year old boxes of dynamite (don’t try this at home kids).

 In high school my interest gravitated to motocross, scuba diving in the Sea of Cortez, playing football, a little baseball, and competing as a ranked tennis player throughout Arizona and California (I played #1 varsity as a freshman).
 I also learned how to hang glide and along with a good friend, became an expert (Hang 4) pilot.